Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 November 2024 11.27.34 UTC
+- WIB: Sabtu, 9 November 2024 12.23.43 UTC
-- WITA: Sabtu, 9 November 2024 12.27.34 UTC
+- WITA: Sabtu, 9 November 2024 13.23.43 UTC
-- WIT: Sabtu, 9 November 2024 13.27.34 UTC
+- WIT: Sabtu, 9 November 2024 14.23.43 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

 Kategori: success